 While Spotify has never come out and said that HiFi would cost extra, the wording of its initial announcement–“Premium subscribers in select markets will be able to upgrade their sound quality to Spotify HiFi”–suggests that HiFi is either an add-on or included in a new plan, such as the possible Spotify Platinum tier.

 Spotify never gave a precise release date for Spotify HiFi, but during its 2021 announcement, it said the feature would arrive “later this year” in “select” markets.

-Of course, it’s fair to say that Spotify HiFi missed its launch window by at least half a year.
+Of course, it’s fair to say that Spotify HiFi missed its launch window by a fairly large margin.